 Generally, it is nice to see that people nowadays do get a lot more health-conscious and opt for healthier options and bread is one of those that you can really have a wide variety to choose from, especially nowadays.

-I do use a lot of low glutenous flours such as buckwheat, rye or spelt flour which is one of my favourites in fact.
+I do use a lot of low glutenous flour such as buckwheat, rye, or spelt flour which is one of my favorites.

-It is really good for us to go for bread that is high in fibre and any wholemeal, spelt and/or rye bread are a superb option.
+It is really good for us to go for bread that is high in fiber and any wholemeal, spelt, and/or rye bread is a superb option.
 I have to say that I almost stopped buying white flour for a good couple of years now using a lot healthier options in my baking or cooking.
 Oh, yes, I do get a pack of white flour when making some naughty doughnuts although even for those I replace the white flour with a healthier option.

 Rye and ground linseed bread/sourdough are truly delicious especially when you pair it with mature cheese or any smoked fish, because of its sweet and slightly nutty flavour.
 Some pros choose to make sourdough rye bread over five days or so but I find that crazy and totally unnecessary.